< Back to Articles

 Cleaning Gut Strings

 The simplest, most effective method for cleaning gut strings is to wipe off the strings with a soft, dry cotton or microfiber cloth after each playing to remove rosin, dirt, and sweat.
-For the little hairs or whiskers that develop on a gut string, we recommend using a nail clippers to carefully cut those stray gut hairs.
+And it definitely does not hurt to always wash your hands before playing.

 When Should I Replace My Strings?

-When strings fray, sound dull, or lose their tuning stability it may be time to replace them.
-Natural gut strings will wear over time — it is practical to think of gut strings as consumables; important components of a craft that will need inspection, maintenance, and replacement over time.
-It is always prudent to consider installing new strings a week or more in advance of any important performance so the strings have a period of time to settle on your instrument.
+When strings fray, sound dull, or lose their tuning stability, it may be time to replace them.
+Natural gut strings will wear over time — it is practical to think of gut strings as consumables — important components of a craft that will need inspection, maintenance, and replacement over time.

 Cutting Strings / String Lengths

 Gamut strings are offered in “standard lengths” for “standard-sized instruments.”
-However, plain gut strings may need to be trimmed to fit the pegs of your specific instrument.
+However, plain gut strings (not gut/metal-wound strings) may need to be trimmed to fit the pegs of your specific instrument.
 This can be easily done with scissors, just be sure to leave enough string to wrap around the peg correctly.
 In general — although every instrument can be different:

 • Small string instruments (violin, viola, treble, alto, and tenor viols) need about 4" of string to wind around the peg.